Home Programming

 Hi everyone,

 The 3-Finger robot hand from Robotiq has a complete software package available on ROS.
-The ROS Industrial software package for the 3-Finger robot hand is hosted on GitHub under the “robotiq_s_model_control” designation.

 This ROS package can be used to control the S-Model through a driver node.
 Simple commands can be sent via the controller, like opening and closing the hand with a certain speed and strength.
 The gripper can also receive command to close or open to a precise position.
 One of the four modes of the gripper (basic, pinch, wide, and scissor) can also be chosen via the controller.
 The package also contains a node to listen and interpret the status of the gripper, called the status listener node.
 The package can be modified to send custom commands as your application needs to.